Kameal22/react-eCommerce-app/README.md

 # MERN stack eCommerce typescript app with basic backend setup for Front end portfolio purposes

 ## This app mainly focuses on developing frontend, backend is very straightforward.
-Just wanted it to work so I can build more intresting project using frontend skills.
+Just wanted it to work so I can build more intresting project.

 ## Packages used in project